-Per the Food and Drug Administration (FDA), Soy Lecithin is maybe not as safe as most manufacturers would have you believe.
+Per the Food and Drug Administration (FDA), Soy Lecithin may not be as safe as most manufacturers would have you believe.

 While Gold Standard 100% Whey clearly describes the product as containing soy, many consumers remain undereducated about food allergies and the potential negative effects of soy.

-One study by theDevelopmental Psychobiology, focused on the effect of soy lecithin administration on motor development in rats.
+One study by theDevelopmental Psychobiology focused on the effect of soy lecithin administration on rats’ motor development.
 The findings were concerning:

 In short, soy lecithin affected neuromotor development in young rats.